leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     ![Database version selection page](./images/dbversion.png " ")

-    **PDB name**:*(Optional)* For Oracle Database 12c (12.1.0.2) and later, you can specify the name of the pluggable database.
+    **PDB Name**:*(Optional)* For Oracle Database 12c (12.1.0.2) and later, you can specify the name of the pluggable database.
 The PDB name must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 The only special character permitted is the underscore ( _).

     ![PDB Name](./images/pdbname.png " ")